mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 })
 ```

-The initial implementation is straightforward
+The initial implementation is straightforward:

 {{< snippet lang="javascript" >}}
 // possible states